How Tax Aware is Your Investing Strategy?

 SOURCE: HWM calculations (available upon request)

-Deferring taxes magnifies the already powerful benefit of compounded returns over a long period of time.
+Deferring taxes magnifies the already powerful benefit of compounded returns over a long period of time–as long as the money remains in the account, it can keep growing.

 How to Reduce Investment Taxes and Maximize Wealth

-Eventually, and sometimes very quickly, we expect all of HWM’s client positions to have substantial unrealized gains, eliminating the opportunity to tax loss harvest altogether.
+Eventually (and sometimes very quickly!) we expect all of HWM’s client positions to have substantial unrealized gains due to rising markets, eliminating the opportunity to harvest losses altogether.

-That’s why we’re excited to share that Hendershott Wealth Management is now able to offer a potentially much more effective way to reduce capital gains taxes.
+That’s why we’re excited to share that Hendershott Wealth Management is now able to offer a potentially much more effective way to reduce capital gains taxes–whether markets are rising or falling.

 How Tax-Advantaged Investments Can Help You Keep More of Your Wealth